Michelle Pfeiffer: Early life

-Michelle Marie Pfeiffer was born on April 29, 1958, in Santa Ana, California, the second of four children of Donna Jean (née Taverna; 1932–2018), a housewife, and Richard Pfeiffer (1933–1998), an air-conditioning contractor.
-She has an older brother, Rick (born 1955), and two younger sisters, Dedee Pfeiffer (born 1964), a television and film actress, and Lori Pfeiffer (born 1965).
+Michelle Marie Pfeiffer was born on April 29, 1958, in Santa Ana, California, to Richard Pfeiffer, an air-conditioning contractor, and Donna Jean (née Taverna), a housewife.
+She has an older brother, Rick, and two younger sisters, Dedee and Lori.
 Her parents were both originally from North Dakota.
 Her paternal grandfather was of German ancestry and her paternal grandmother was of English, Welsh, French, Irish, and Dutch descent, while her maternal grandfather was of Swiss-German-Italian descent and her maternal grandmother of Swedish ancestry.
 The family moved to Midway City, another Orange County community around seven miles (11 km) away, where Pfeiffer spent her early years.

 Pfeiffer attended Fountain Valley High School, graduating in 1976.
 She worked as a check-out girl at Vons supermarket, and attended Golden West College where she was a member of Alpha Delta Pi sorority.
-After a short stint training to be a court stenographer, she decided upon an acting career.
-She won the Miss Orange County beauty pageant in 1978, and participated in the Miss California contest the same year, finishing in sixth place.
-Following her participation in these pageants, she acquired an acting agent and began to audition for television and films.
+After a short stint training to be a court stenographer, she pursued an acting career.
+Pfeiffer won the Miss Orange County beauty pageant in 1978 and finished sixth in the Miss California contest the same year.
+After her appearances in these pageants, Pfeiffer acquired an agent and began to audition for television and film roles.